majdal/modex/Architecture.md

  * provide a consistent data API (similar to how Repast collects several timestepping and geographic APIs in one place)
  * provide a consistent data logging API
  * generate plots
+ * generate statistics, all using the bootstrap method so we can get accurate (ie nonparametric) values
+  * estimates
+  * probability densities
+  * condidence intervals
- * generate statistics (estimates, probability densities, condidence intervals) -- and plots of these where relevant (eg estimated temperature on a map, estimated sensitivity field across a state space plot)
+  * **And** plots of these where relevant (eg estimated temperature on a map, estimated sensitivity field across a state space plot)
- *

 It seems like [[GarlicSIM]] does much of this already, but it's unmaintained.
 We need to investigate it.